AuroraMaster/react-native-ohos-library/en/react-native-progress.md

 To use this repository, you need to use the correct React-Native and RNOH versions.
 In addition, you need to use DevEco Studio and the ROM on your phone.

-Check the release version information in the release address of the third-party library: [@react-native-oh-tpl/react-native-progress Releases](https://github.com/react-native-oh-library/react-native-progress/releases)
+Please go to the Releases release address of the third-party library to view the supporting version information: [@react-native-ohos/react-native-progress Releases](https://github.com/react-native-oh-library/react-native-progress/releases).

+1. RNOH: 0.72.27; SDK: HarmonyOS-Next-DB1 5.0.0.29(SP1); IDE: DevEco Studio 5.0.3.403; ROM: 3.0.0.25;
+2. RNOH: 0.77.1;SDK:HarmonyOS  5.1.1.208 (API Version 19 Release) ;IDE:DevEco Studio:5.1.1.830; ROM: HarmonyOS 6.0.0.112 SP12;

 ## Properties